krasimir/react-in-patterns/patterns/event-handlers/README.md

 };
 ```

-What we normally do is to use `bind` like so:
+What we normally do is to use `bind`:

 ```js
 <button onClick={ this._handleButtonClick.bind(this) }>